openstack/openstack-manuals/doc/admin-guide/source/dashboard-customize-configure.rst

 #.
 Restart ``memcached``.

-   If you try to access the dashboard through HTTP, the browser redirects you to the HTTPS page.
+   If you try to access the Dashboard through HTTP, the browser redirects you to the HTTPS page.

    .. note::

-      Configuring the dashboard for HTTPS also requires enabling SSL for the noVNC proxy service.
+      Configuring the Dashboard for HTTPS also requires enabling SSL for the noVNC proxy service.
 On the controller node, add the following additional options to the ``[DEFAULT]`` section of the ``/etc/nova/nova.conf`` file: